abubaker-cs/AsteroidRadar/README.md

 - CardView, RecyclerView to display the asteroids in a list.
 - Secrets Gradle Plugin for Android - A Gradle plugin for providing your secrets securely to your Android project.
--

 The following components from the Jetpack library are used:

-- ViewModel
+- Navigation Component
-- Room
+- Room Database
-- LiveData and Data Binding
+- ViewModel, LiveData and Data Binding
-- Navigation

 ## Built With